chromatic-protocol/docs/docs/contracts/reference/core/facets/market/MarketDiamondCutFacet.md

 error OnlyAccessableByFactoryOrDao()
 ```

+_Throws an error indicating that the caller is nether the chormatic factory contract nor the DAO._

 ### onlyFactoryOrDao

 ```solidity
 modifier onlyFactoryOrDao()
 ```

-_Modifier to restrict access to only the factory or the DAO._
+_Modifier to restrict access to only the factory or the DAO.
+     Throws an `OnlyAccessableByFactoryOrDao` error if the caller is nether the chormatic factory contract nor the DAO._

 ### diamondCut